AdamSobieski/Foundation/Notes/Finite-state Machines.md

 $$\Phi_{M} = \bigcup\limits_{i=1}^{N} \phi_{i}$$

-## Style

-Extensions to CSS syntax are presented [here](/Notes/Objects%20and%20Iteration%20with%20Style.md) towards utilizing style to place data, properties and values, on the states of finite-state machines.

-Ideas are presented [here](/Notes/Objects%20and%20Iteration%20with%20Style.md) with respect to declaring multiple values for style properties within and across declarations.

 ## Markup

 The following markup-language sketch shows a simple approach for expressing FSMs with interoperating script and style.

 With respect to FSMs, selectors could select sets of states for attaching properties and values.
+Some extensions to CSS are presented [here](/Notes/Objects%20and%20Iteration%20with%20Style.md) towards utilizing objects and iteration with style.

 There could be two special properties, `menu` and `export`.
 The `menu` set of functions would be those which are to be instantaneously enabled in an application's menuing system.
 The `export` set of functions would be those functions which are to be instantaneously available to external components such as AI assistants.

 ```xml
 <automata version="1.0">